CASE STUDY | EventBase

 ISM Improvements

 At one time, there were three different ISM technologies in use across Ticketmaster's products, including one that couldn't handle venues of more than a few thousand seats and another that was entirely dependent upon Flash (yep, Flash).
 None were usable on mobile devices.
-Enter SuperMap: a new ISM tech built on a modular, modern stack that loaded more quickly and rendered more crisply than previous versions, was fully responsive down to mobile, and could handle the largest venues supported by Ticketmaster.
+Enter SuperMap: a new ISM tech built on a modular, modern stack that loaded quickly and rendered more crisply than previous versions, was fully responsive down to mobile, and could handle the largest venues supported by Ticketmaster.
 By upgrading the underlying tech of the ISM and making it plug-and-play, we were able to design a ton of useful enhancements and deploy them easily across all products with an ISM.

 Offers

-Whether your venue holds 100 or 100,000, you can't sell a single seat without an offer.
+Whether your venue hold 100 fans or 100,000, you can't sell a single seat without an offer.
 At the time offers could only be generated by Ticketmaster support staff, a potential bottleneck.
 Giving clients the ability to create offers themselves meant they could immediately assign inventory and start selling tickets without waiting on Ticketmaster.
 This also allowed clients to update offers on-the-fly, which is critical during busy sale periods when they need to react quickly to the market.

 Collaboration